Wrack (video game): Gameplay

 Wrack is a single-player, cel shaded first person shooter where the player takes control of the protagonist named Kain from a first-person perspective.
 The player has to fight through many levels of aliens and cyborgs in a science fiction scenario.
 The game is structured in chapters, where the player has to activate switches to proceed to the next room and every chapter includes one boss battle.
 The design is mostly comparable with Doom, where in every level are health, armor, ammo, secrets and new weapons to find.
 The protagonist can carry every weapon and doesn't have to reload.
 The game also includes a kill chain system where by how many enemies you kill in a short time can enable your weapons perform a special attack.
 After taking damage, health and armor can be regained by finding health packs and armor throughout the level.
 The enemies in the game vary in their attacks: some shoot projectiles, other use melee attacks or kamikaze.
 Next to the first person shooter parts the game also has some small platforming and puzzle parts.
-The game employs an save system that gives you lives.
+The game employs a save system that gives you lives.
 In the beginning you will get three lives and through the levels the protagonist can earn extra lives by earning points or picking up an extra life pickup.
 Throughout the game offer checkpoints.
 After you lose lives the protagonist has to start the level all over again from the beginning of the level.